 • Typical treatment window: 6–12 months

-• Insurance: Call the orthodontist’s office to find out if your insurance is accepted, or call your insurance company to find out if aligners are covered.
+• Insurance: Call the orthodontist’s office to check whether your insurance is accepted, or call your insurance company about whether aligners are covered.

-Working with a local orthodontist has many benefits: You can get regular in-person checkups (usually every 6 to 10 weeks) and a more thorough workup, including X-rays and photos.
-The process of getting aligners from a local orthodontist is similar to online and mail-order companies.
+Working with a local orthodontist has many benefits: You can get regular in-person checkups (usually every 6–10 weeks) and a more thorough workup, including X-rays and photos.

-Everything is done in person.
-Your orthodontist can tell you whether aligners are right for your teeth and make other recommendations if not.
-Like most aligners, yours will likely be made out of a medical-grade plastic called polyurethane resin or may even be a well-known brand like Invisalign.
+Your orthodontist can tell you whether aligners are suitable for your teeth and make other recommendations if not.
+Like most aligners, yours will likely consist of a medical-grade plastic called polyurethane resin or may even be a well-known brand like Invisalign.

-Your orthodontist will also be able to make small adjustments to your teeth tray after it’s made for fit or comfort.
+Your orthodontist will also be able to make small adjustments to your teeth tray for fit or comfort.
 Regular checkups may involve extra costs, as some orthodontists include the checkup fees in the overall cost of aligners.

 If you don’t have an orthodontist, check search engines and review sites, ask friends or family for recommendations, or ask a dentist for a referral.